-- The Walker Wood Foundation bursaries are open to both 2nd and 3rd year students, who must be Canadian citizens and in good standing with the School.
+- The Walker Wood Foundation Bursaries are open to both 2nd and 3rd year students, who must be Canadian citizens and in good standing with the School.
 Criteria include demonstrated leadership qualities, high academic standing, and financial need.
-This is a cash award.

 - The Kathryn Ash Leadership Award is given at the end of the school year to honour the third year student who has displayed exceptional leadership qualities and made a significant contribution to school life.
 Nominations for this prize are received from students and faculty.

 - In any given year, the School may be invited to nominate one or more students for prestigious scholarships awarded by private charities and agencies.
-The Hnatyshyn Foundation’s Developing Artists Grant for Contemporary Dance has been awarded five times in the past eight years to students from the PTP.
+The Hnatyshyn Foundation’s Developing Artists Grant for Contemporary Dance has been awarded six times to students from the PTP.